Grooved ware

 Grooved ware is the name given to a pottery style of the British Neolithic.
 Its manufacturers are sometimes known as the Grooved ware people.
-Unlike the later Beaker ware, Grooved culture was not an import from the continent but seems to have developed in Orkney, early in the 3rd millennium BC, and was soon adopted in Britain and Ireland.
+Unlike the later Beaker ware, Grooved culture was not an import from the continent but seems to have developed in Orkney, early in the 3rd millennium BC, and was soon adopted in Great Britain and Ireland.

 The diagnostic shape for the style is a flat-bottomed pot with straight sides sloping outwards and grooved decoration around the top.
 Beyond this the pottery comes in many varieties, some with complex geometric decorations others with applique bands added.
 The latter has led some archaeologists to argue that the style is a skeuomorph and is derived from wicker basketry.

 Grooved ware pots excavated at Balfarg in Fife have been chemically analysed to determine their contents.
 It appears that some of the vessels there may have been used to hold black henbane (Hyoscyamus niger) which is a poison and a powerful hallucinogen.